olaviinha/MusicWithChatGPT/README.md

 **Note:** you don't have to understand any of the code, all you need to do is copy-paste it.<br>
 **Fair warning:** this method is prone to failures (sour code from ChatGPT) and generally sounds like more random notation.

-You may also want to make your request more specific by adding further instructions to your prompt, such as ...`It should be in A major.
+You may also want to make your request more specific by adding further instructions to your prompt, such as ...`It should be in 110 BPM and A major.
 It should have a verse, a bridge and a chorus.`

 ## Tools